Get a free, no obligation personal loan quote with rates as low as 6.99%

 Windmill Microlending is a Canadian charity that provides affordable loans to skilled immigrants and refugees.
 Since 2005, Windmill Microlending has helped thousands of newcomers to Canada cover the costs of accreditation and career development.

 Those with specific skills, training, and education who are new to Canada may find it difficult to advance their careers due to financial hurdles.
-With Windmill Microlending’s low-interest microloans, under-employed immigrants are better able to access credit, despite their low income or lack of credit history in Canada.
+With Windmill Microlending’s low-interest microloans, under-employed immigrants can access credit, despite their low income or lack of credit history in Canada.

 What Does Windmill Microlending Offer?